-- Focus on domestic WiFi (allocating global WiFi business resources to domestic WiFi): Vision has made "telework" its key word in its focus on domestic WiFi service, and has begun offering teleworking plans under its three brands: "Global WiFi for Biz Telework Plan," "WiFi Rental.com," and "e-ca." The company says it has received high-volume requests from major corporations as well as for WiFi for online courses at universities.
-One challenge is to secure inventories of domestic SIMs.
-The company has ordered domestic SIMs through its own procurement route and expects them to be in stock soon.
+Focus on domestic WiFi (allocating global WiFi business resources to domestic WiFi): Vision has made "telework" its key word in its focus on domestic WiFi service, and has begun offering teleworking plans under its three brands: "Global WiFi for Biz Telework Plan," "WiFi Rental.com," and "e-ca." The company says it has received high-volume requests from major corporations as well as for WiFi for online courses at universities.
+In June 2020, the company supplied 3,300 routers to public high schools in Osaka Prefecture, and it is in the process of negotiating similar agreements with boards of education in other areas.
+One challenge has been securing sufficient inventories of domestic SIMs.
+The company has secured domestic SIMs through its own procurement route.
 More than 60% of its devices are global WiFi devices, and it is taking the cloud WiFi routers currently used overseas and re-tasking them for domestic use.
 Cloud WiFi routers do not have physical SIMs built in.
-They are able to allocate cloud-based SIMs to other routers to suit telecommunications conditions, meaning the service can be operated with fewer SIMs than rental devices (in other words, the company can efficiently manage telecommunications costs). - Shift in personnel: Vision is concentrating its staff into expanding sales of domestic WiFi and Global WiFi for Biz.
-While the company will continue to develop new technologies, it is temporarily rotating excess staff to jobs in the Information and Communication Service business (and will reassemble those original teams once overseas travel bounces back).
-The company says it has currently reassigned around 20 employees to Information and Communication Service.
-According to the company, those employees all have previous experience conducting Information and Communication Service sales, and have hit the ground running. - Shipping centers: Since Vision initially launched its service in 2012, the company has been thoroughly disinfecting all rental equipment with alcohol.
-It continues to disinfect devices and other shipped items, meaning sterilization does not require any additional duties.
-It has also begun to use its Global WiFi shipping centers as shipping centers for the Information and Communication Service and other businesses, thereby working to reduce outsourcing costs.
+They are able to allocate cloud-based SIMs to other routers to suit telecommunications conditions, meaning the service can be operated with fewer SIMs than rental devices (in other words, the company can efficiently manage telecommunications costs).